Command line interfaces

 Important for

-is that you need to provide type hints for the arguments.
-This is becausetyper
+typeris that you need to provide type hints for the arguments.
+This is becausetyperneeds these to be able to work properly. -

 Next, let's try on a slightly harder example.
 Below is a simple script that trains a support vector machine on the iris dataset.